 1842 |

-The McHaffie brothers rented Phillip Island, clearing vegetation by using fire, and introducing stock to graze the land.
-In the 1880s, Patti Phelan became the first owner of the Summerland Peninsula. |
+The McHaffie brothers rented Phillip Island, clearing vegetation with fire and introducing livestock to graze the land.
+This dramatically impacted the landscape, resulting in very little remnant vegetation from before this era.
+In the 1880s, Patti Phelan acquired the land now known as the Summerland Peninsula. |

 1920s |

-Phillip Island residents Bern Denham, Bert West and Bert Watchorn began to take tourists by torchlight to see the little penguins’ nightly arrival on the beach on the Summerland Peninsula.
-The first access road was built in late 1927, a golf course was constructed and Summerland Peninsula was divided into 774 housing allotments. |
+Phillip Island residents Bern Denham, Bert West, and Bert Watchorn began taking tourists by torchlight to see the little penguins’ nightly arrival on the beach at Summerland Peninsula.
+The first access road was built in late 1927, followed by construction of a golf course, and Summerland Peninsula was divided into 774 housing allotments. |

 1924 |

-State Government establishes Fauna Reserve at Swan Lake to protect the Short-tailed Shearwaters. |
+The State Government established a Fauna Reserve at Swan Lake to protect the short-tailed shearwaters. |

 1930s |

-Four hectares of land on the Summerland Peninsula was given to the ‘people of Victoria’ by Spencer and Alexandrina Jackson for the protection of the Little Penguins.
-First bridge to Phillip Island built in 1939. |
+Spencer and Alexandrina Jackson donated four hectares of land on the Summerland Peninsula to the ‘people of Victoria’ for the protection of the little penguins.
+The first bridge to Phillip Island was built in 1939. |

 1955 |

-The then Department of Fisheries and Wildlife, after recognising the impact the Summerland Estate was having on Little Penguins, established a large reserve over the penguin colony.
-The Shire of Phillip Island in conjunction with the National Parks and Wildlife Service assumed responsibility, with Bert West as the manager.
-Fences and concrete viewing stands were erected to control the public view and access to the beaches and Little Penguin nightly viewing. |
+The then Department of Fisheries and Wildlife, recognising the impact the Summerland Estate on little penguins, established a large reserve over the penguin colony.
+The Shire of Phillip Island, in conjunction with the National Parks and Wildlife Service, assumed responsibility, with Bert West as the manager.
+Fences and concrete viewing stands were erected to manage public access and enhance the little penguin nightly viewing experience. |

 1966 |

-Seal Rocks declared a State Faunal Reserve. |
+Seal Rocks was declared a State Fauna Reserve. |

 1968 |